Omkar-Vijay-Gavandi/asic-design-class/Assignment 1/Readme.md

-# To make a C Program and compile it using the GCC compiler
+# Write a C Program and compile it using the GCC compiler to get Output O0

 ## * Step 1:- Download leafpad editor in the terminal by using the sudo apt command.